1997 California 500

 The 1997 California 500 presented by NAPA was the inaugural NASCAR Winston Cup Series stock car race held at California Speedway in Fontana, California.
 The race was the 15th in the 1997 NASCAR Winston Cup Series season.
-Though Greg Sacks was the fastest qualifier, he had to start 26th due to not being a first day qualifier, and the pole position was instead given to Sacks' teammate, fellow Felix Sabates driver Joe Nemechek, who ran with an average speed of 183.015 mi/h.
+Though Greg Sacks was the fastest qualifier, he had to start 26th due to not being a first day qualifier, and the pole position was instead given to Sacks' teammate, fellow Felix Sabates driver Joe Nemechek, who ran with an average speed of 183.015 mph.
 The race was won by Jeff Gordon of Hendrick Motorsports, who also led the most laps with 113.
 A crowd of 85,000 attended the race, the first race in southern California since 1988, when Riverside International Raceway held the Budweiser 400.

 Background

 The layout of California Speedway, the venue where the race was held.

 The track, Auto Club Speedway, was a four-turn superspeedway that was 2 mi long.
 The track's turns were banked from fourteen degrees, while the front stretch, the location of the finish line, was banked at eleven degrees.
 Unlike the front stretch, the backstraightaway was banked at three degrees.